 Never a good mix, unfortunately, it usually turns out bad for the mice and sometimes the equipment.
-This is a Onan GGMA 20 KW propane generator installed in a rural area, not that the location matters that much.
+This is an Onan GGMA 20 KW propane generator installed in a rural area, not that the location matters that much.
 Mice will find what they perceive as a safe secure spot to hold up for the winter.

 Unfortunately, the mice decided that the generator cooling fan was a good place to make a nest.
 It probably was until the generator started, then the mice had a quick lesson in centripetal force.

-The mice are generally a nuisance, getting into ATU’s, transmitters, electrical panels, spare parts boxes, etc. Once in place, they begin to bread and reproduce.
+The mice are generally a nuisance, getting into ATU’s, transmitters, electrical panels, spare parts boxes, etc. Once in place, they begin to breed and reproduce.
 The gestational period for a mouse is 21 days, which means populations rapidly increase creating further problems.
-If left alone, mice will chew through electrical insulation, control wires, cardboard boxes, packing material and so on.
+If left alone, mice will chew through electrical insulation, control wires, cardboard boxes, packing material, and so on.
 They tend to carry diseases like hantavirus and bubonic plague.

 I don’t usually agree to using poison to get rid of pests, it tends to linger in the environment and accumulate up the food chain.
 However, judicious use of some type of poison is usually the only way to effectively get rid of a mouse infestation.